MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 When you are done having Misty detect faces, call StopFaceDetection.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StartFaceTraining - BETA